English (United States)

 Educational medical reference

-These COVID-19-related materials are provided for use at no charge as part of Elsevier’s efforts to support healthcare providers and patients.
-They are not intended to provide medical advice or substitute for the judgment of healthcare professionals in patient care.
+User acknowledges that these COVID-19-related materials are provided for use at no charge as part of Elsevier’s efforts to support healthcare providers and patients.
+They information contained within the website is intended as a supplement to, and not a substitute for, the knowledge, expertise, skill and judgment of healthcare professionals involved in patient care.
+The content within this page may not be re-used, modified or re-distributed without prior written permission.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.